c-o-l-i-n/bing-bot/HELP.md

 ## 📲 How to move Bing to a different chat

-To move Bing to a different chat, you must create a new GroupMe bot:
+To move Bing to a different chat, you need register a GroupMe bot for that chat:

 1. Log into [dev.groupme.com](https://dev.groupme.com)
 2. Navigate to the [Bots page](https://dev.groupme.com/bots)